doofinder/llm_composer/README.md

 ### Using AWS Bedrock

 LlmComposer also integrates with [Bedrock](https://aws.amazon.com/es/bedrock/) via its Converse API.
-This allows you tu use Bedrock as provider with any of its supported models.
+This allows you to use Bedrock as a provider with any of its supported models.

 Currently, function execution is **not supported** with Bedrock.